alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 ```

 I could have built this list while I was paging through ListTopics, but I prefer having it all in one place.
-It makes it clearer *why* I'm building a list of topic ARNs as well as the map.
+It makes it clearer why I'm building a list of topic ARNs as well as the map.

 And that completes the script.
-To recap, this script:
+To recap, we've:

-1. Lists all the topics in SNS
+1. Listed all the topics in SNS
-2. Lists all the subscriptions that SNS knows about
+2. Listed all the subscriptions that SNS knows about
-3. Creates a map that tallies the number of subscriptions associated with each topic
+3. Created a map that tallies the number of subscriptions associated with each topic
-4. Prints the ARN of every topic that has no subscriptions
+4. Printed the ARN of every topic that has no subscriptions

-When I ran this script, I did indeed find several topics that didn't have any subscriptions, and I fixed them before we lost any more messages.
+When I ran this script, I did indeed find several topics that didn't have any subscriptions, and I fixed them before we lost any more notifications.
 Success!

 [session_docs]: https://docs.aws.amazon.com/sdk-for-go/api/aws/session/#hdr-Creating_Sessions